masikh/world-peace-project/README.md

 - Self referential jokes such as this one here.
 - Induction jokes such as the next one.
-- One Project to rule them all, One Ring to find them, One Ring to bring them all and in the darkness bind them.
+- One Project to rule them all, One Project to find them, One Project to bring them all and in the brightness bind them.
 - https://www.youtube.com/watch?v=YeMnPyusuBE